Reza-Tahmasbi/Huffman-compression/README.md

 ## Contributions
 Contributions to Huffman Compression are welcome!
 If you encounter any issues, have suggestions for improvements, or would like to add new features, please feel free to submit a pull request.
 We appreciate your contribution to making Huffman Compression even better.

+## Project Contributors
+We would like to acknowledge and thank the following coders for their contributions to this project:

+Mohammad Biabani - @Mohammad-Biabani
+Reza Tahmasbi - @rezatb
+Ali Aziz - @S-AliAziz

 ## License
 Huffman Compression is licensed under the **RTB** License.
 You are free to use, modify, and distribute the project in accordance with the terms and conditions of this license.
 See the LICENSE file for more details.